OpenTelemetry RabbitMQ Monitoring Guide

 metric_names:

-- "rabbitmq\.queue\.messages\..*" # Exclude specific queue metrics if not needed
+- "rabbitmq\\.queue\\.messages\\..*" # Exclude specific queue metrics if not needed

 What's next?

 RabbitMQ monitoring provides visibility into message queue performance, consumer lag, and broker health.
-For alternative messaging systems, explore Kafka monitoring, or combine with Docker and Kubernetes instrumentation for complete infrastructure observability.